Help for paying Section 8 security deposits.

 When you are leaving the home and it comes to retrieving the security deposit from the landlord, if there is property damage or unpaid rent, a landlord can do a few things.
 They can sue you.
 Or they can apply some or all of the security deposit to those expenses.
 Or they can approach the housing authority and request a payment for the damages.
 Note that any of these steps could prevent the individual from using the housing choice voucher program in the future.

 Find financial aid for paying the housing choice voucher security deposit

 That provides a little background on the process.
 For those individuals who need help with paying the expense, they do have a few options to explore.
 However the number of agencies that tend to offer help is very limited.

 The first step may be to ask the housing authority for referrals.
 Sometimes staff from the centers know of local charities, non-profits, or government programs.
 A local public housing authority, or PHA, will also often be aware of HUD section 8 qualified homes that have no deposit.

 After that, try contacting some non-profit agencies in your own.
 There are cases in which community action agencies may have limited funding to help pay for a portion of security deposit.
 Or they may take part in annual federal government grant programs that disburse funding for this, such as homeless prevention or rapid rehousing.
-Click community action agency locations.
+Find a list of community action agency locations with security deposit assistance.

 There are several other options to explore, such as local churches, charities such as the Salvation Army or Volunteers of America, and others.
 Due to funding constraints, these smaller organizations may provide individuals with a loan to be used for paying the section 8 deposit.
 There may also be requirements around employment and other criteria.
 These agencies are located across the nation though and there are different programs to try.
-Read more.
+Find local security deposit assistance agencies.